 Dr Amanda Phoon Nguyen

 Perth and Darwin Oral Medicine Specialist.
 Consultant Perth Children's Hospital.
-University of Western Australia PhD Candidate, Adjunct Senior Lecturer.
-Australian Dental Association (WA) Treasurer.
+University of Western Australia Adjunct Senior Lecturer.
+Australian Dental Association (WA) Vice President.
 TEDx and Public Speaker.
 Educator.
 Not-for Profit Board Director.

 Amanda Phoon Nguyen is an Oral Medicine Specialist.
 Her clinical and research interests include orofacial pain, oral mucosal disorders, temporomandibular disorders, dental sleep medicine and paediatric oral medicine.
 In plain language, this includes things such as red and white patches in the mouth, mouth ulcers, changes in the tissues of your mouth, oral cancer and precancer, jaw pain, jaw clicking and locking, teeth grinding, saliva and salivary gland problems, headaches, facial pain and devices to wear for snoring and obstructive sleep apnoea.